 "Jesus performed many other signs in the presence of his disciples, which are not recorded in this book.
 But these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name."
 (20:30-31)

-1. For a non-believing Greek-speaking audience, and for the edification of believers who faced opposition.
+1. For a non-believing Greek-speaking audience and for the edification of believers who faced opposition.

 2. Possibly to supplement the Synoptics.
 "But, last of all, John, perceiving that the external facts had been made plain in the Gospel, being urged by his friends, and inspired by the Spirit, composed a spiritual Gospel."
 Clement of Alexandria (150-215 AD), quoted in Eusebius' Eccl.
 6.14.7

-3. Possibly to go against Gnostics.
+3. Possibly to go against the Gnostics.
 "John, the disciple of the Lord, preaches this faith, and seeks, by proclaiming the gospel, to remove the heresy which Cerinthus had spread among the people [...] so that he could refute them and convince them that there is only one God, who created all things by his Word; and not, as they assert, that the Creator was one, but the Father and Lord another; and that the Son of the Creator was one, but that the Christ from above was another."
 Irenaeus (130-200 AD), Against the Heretics 3.11.1

 THE HISTORICAL SITUATION

-After AD 70, the Pharisees became the religious leaders, since the Sadducees were connected to the Temple.
+After 70 AD, the Pharisees became the religious leaders since the Sadducees were connected to the Temple.
 Only Pharisees are mentioned by John (4:1, 7:32, 9:13, 11:46, 12:19, 12:42).

-The Jewish Christians had a curse directed at them in the synagogue liturgy around AD 85: "May the Nazarenes and the false teachers be suddenly destroyed and removed from the Book of Life."
+The Jewish Christians had a curse directed at them in the synagogue liturgy around 85 AD: "May the Nazarenes and the false teachers be suddenly destroyed and removed from the Book of Life."

 The readers may have been expelled from the synagogues because they believed that Jesus was the Messiah (9:22, 12:42, 16:2).